pre-commit

 Support: coursier hooks are known to work on any system which has the cs or coursier package manager installed.
 The specific coursier applications you install may depend on various versions of the JVM, consult the hooks' documentation for clarification.
 It has been tested on linux.

-new in 2.18.0: pre-commit now supports the coursier naming of the package manager executable.
+pre-commit also supports the coursier naming of the package manager executable.

 new in 3.0.0: language: coursier hooks now support repo: local and additional_dependencies.